uonun/UDNZTimeline/README.md

 ####Meanings
 Option  | Description
 ------------- | -------------
-option._id  |
-option.data_url  |
-option._css_class |
-option.container.id |
-option.container._ref |
-option.container.width |
-option.container.height |
-option.figure._id |
-option.figure._ref |
-option.figure.offset.x |
-option.figure.offset.y |
-option.dots._required.* |
-option.dots.states.normal._stateId |
+option.data_url  | **REQUIRED**.
+The path of JSON data.
+Supporting both relative or absolute URL. option.container.id | **REQUIRED**.
+The element ID of containner. option.container.width | The width of timeline. option.container.height | The height of timeline. option.figure.offset.x | Global horizontal offset. option.figure.offset.y | Global vertical offset.
+*option.dots.states.normal._stateId* | Internal, please ignore it.
-option.dots.states.normal.color |
+option.dots.states.normal.color | The color of nodes.
-option.dots.states.normal.color_background |
-option.dots.states.normal.radius |
+option.dots.states.normal.color_background | The background color of nodes. option.dots.states.normal.radius | The radius of nodes.
-option.dots.states.normal.border |
+option.dots.states.normal.border | The border of nodes.
-option.dots.states.active._stateId |
-option.dots.states.active.color |
-option.dots.states.active.color_background |
-option.dots.states.active.radius |
-option.dots.states.active.border |
-option.lines._required.* |
-option.lines.width |
-option.lines.color |
-option.lines.color_dotted |
-option.lines.bezier |
-option.lines.stoke_dasharray |
-option.lines.branchOffsetY |
-option.board.width |
-option.board.color_bg |
-option.board.margin |
-option.board.border |
-option.board.spliter_width |
-option.effect |
+*option.dots.states.active._stateId* | Internal, please ignore it.
+option.dots.states.active.color | The color of nodes when mouse over. option.dots.states.active.color_background | The background color of nodes when mouse over. option.dots.states.active.radius | The radius of nodes when mouse over. option.dots.states.active.border | The border of nodes when mouse over. option.lines.width | The width of lines. option.lines.color | The color of solid lines. option.lines.color_dotted | The color of dotted lines. option.lines.color_bezier | The color of bezier lines. option.lines.stoke_dasharray | The length of real and imaginary parts in dotted lines. option.lines.branchOffsetY | The vertical offset of branches. option.board.width | The width of detail board. option.board.color_background | The background color of detail board. option.board.color_border | The border color of detail board. option.board.margin | The margin on left/right between the detail board and node. option.board.border | The border width of detail board. option.board.spliter_width | The width of spliter in detail board. option.effect | The effect of displaying detail board.

 ###Data structure